RVel37/validation-dataset/README.md

 # Validation Dataset

-> This repository is under active development

-The goal of this project is to create a validation cohort using [BamSurgeon](https://github.com/adamewing/bamsurgeon), a tool that allows variants to be inserted into preexisting BAM files.
+We created a validation cohort using [BamSurgeon](https://github.com/adamewing/bamsurgeon), a tool that allows variants to be inserted into preexisting BAM files.
 By creating "FrankenBAM" samples with spliced-in variants, we can validate hundreds of variants within a single sample, significantly reducing both the time and computational resources required for validation purposes.

 ---
 ## Prerequisites